pagkly/Zed/Investopedia3/Understanding the Compound Annual Growth Rate – CAGR.md

 CAGR\=($19,000$10,000)13−1\=23.86%CAGR=\\left(\\frac{\\$19,000}{\\$10,000}\\right )^{\\frac{1}{3}}-1=23.86\\%

 The compound annual growth rate of 23.86% over the three-year investment period can help an investor compare alternatives for their capital or make forecasts of future values.
 For example, imagine an investor is comparing the performance of two investments that are uncorrelated.
 In any given year during the period, one investment may be rising while the other falls.
-This could be the case when comparing high-yield [bonds](https://www.investopedia.com/terms/b/bond.asp) to [stocks](https://www.investopedia.com/terms/s/stock.asp), or a real estate investment to emerging markets.
+This could be the case when comparing high-yield [[bonds]](https://www.investopedia.com/terms/b/bond.asp) to [[stocks]](https://www.investopedia.com/terms/s/stock.asp), or a real estate investment to emerging markets.
 Using CAGR would smooth the annual return over the period so the two alternatives would be easier to compare.

 ## Additional CAGR Uses

 The compound annual growth rate can be used to calculate the average growth of a single investment.
-As we saw in our example above, due to market [volatility](https://www.investopedia.com/terms/v/volatility.asp), the year-to-year growth of an investment will likely appear erratic and uneven.
+As we saw in our example above, due to market [[volatility]](https://www.investopedia.com/terms/v/volatility.asp), the year-to-year growth of an investment will likely appear erratic and uneven.
 For example, an investment may increase in value by 8% in one year, decrease in value by -2% the following year and increase in value by 5% in the next.
 CAGR helps smooth returns when growth rates are expected to be volatile and inconsistent.

 ### Compare Investments

 CAGR can be used to compare investments of different types with one another.
-For example, suppose in 2013 an investor placed $10,000 into an account for 5 years with a fixed annual [interest rate](https://www.investopedia.com/terms/i/interestrate.asp) of 1% and another $10,000 into a stock [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp).
+For example, suppose in 2013 an investor placed $10,000 into an account for 5 years with a fixed annual [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp) of 1% and another $10,000 into a stock [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp).
 The rate of return in the stock fund will be uneven over the next few years so a comparison between the two investments would be difficult.

 Assume that at the end of the five-year period, the savings account’s balance is $10,510.10 and, although the other investment has grown unevenly, the ending balance in the stock fund was $15,348.52.
 Using CAGR to compare the two investments can help an investor understand the difference in returns: